AdvancedCustomFields/docs/fields/relationship.md

   Filters available posts via 1 or more taxonomy.

 - **Filters**
-  Selects the search filter methods displayed.
+  Specifies which filters are displayed.

 - **Elements**
-  Selects elements to display within each result.
+  Specifies which result elements are displayed.

 - **Minimum Posts**
   Sets a limit on how many posts are required.

 - **Maximum Posts**
   Sets a limit on how many posts are allowed.
-Leave field blank or set to `-1` for infinite selections.

 - **Return Format**
   Specifies the returned value format.
 Defaults to 'object'.